-- · the number of trials and studies in a clinical program; - · the number of patients who participate in the trials; - · the number of sites included in the trials; - the rates of patient recruitment and enrollment; - the duration of patient treatment and follow-up; - · the costs of manufacturing our product candidates; and - the costs, requirements and timing of, and the ability to secure, regulatory approvals.
+- · the number of trials and studies in a clinical program; - the number of patients who participate in the trials; - the number of sites included in the trials; - the rates of patient recruitment and enrollment; - the duration of patient treatment and follow-up; - the costs of manufacturing our product candidates; and - · the costs, requirements and timing of, and the ability to secure, regulatory approvals.

 Grant Income.
-Grant income for the three months ended March 31, 2015 and 2014 was approximately \$0.7 million and zero, respectively.
-This increase in grant income in the first quarter of 2015 as compared to 2014 is due to the timing of disbursements under our Phase IIB Bridge grant through the NIH for expenses incurred in the period ended March 31, 2015 compared to the period ended March 31, 2014, during which no expenses were incurred.
+Grant income for the three months ended June 30, 2015 and 2014 was approximately \$0.4 million and zero, respectively.
+This increase in grant income in the second quarter of 2015 as compared to the second quarter of 2014 is due to the timing of disbursements under our Phase IIB Bridge grant through the NIH for expenses incurred in connection with our DYNAMIC clinical trial.